RealityBending/RealityBending.github.io/content/post/2023-11-02-BitalinoMuse/index.md

 ## Equipment

-The setup used here is a low cost (< 1000€), easy-to-setup solution for comprehensive bodily recordings with a bit of EEG.
+The setup used here is a low cost (~700€), easy-to-setup solution for comprehensive bodily recordings (ECG, PPG, RSP, EDA, ...) with a bit of EEG.
+For that, we need two devices.

-### Bitalino
+### BITalino

 - Record bodily signals (ECG, PPG, RSP, EDA, ...)
 - 420€